PrinceRathour/Data-Engineering-Nanodegree/Relational Data Modeling with Postgres.md

 Sparkify's analytical team is keen in determing the user's behavior, the songs that they are listing and the likelihood of liking a song.
 As per the current configuration of data storage, which is in directory of json logs on user activity and as well on songs details, analyzing is a tedious process but with increase in json logs and metadata the difficulty will increase dramatically.

+In order to overcome this complexity, creation of <i>STAR Schema</i> database is recommeded which is achieved by data modeling and creation of ETL pipelines.

 ## Dataset Information